flower delivery auckland

 Chrysanthemum Plants

-Tips for growing Chrysanthemum Pots inside:
+Tips for growing Chrysanthemum Potted Plants inside:

-• While chrysanthemum plants can tolerate direct sun, they prefer cooler temperates so be wary of heat during summer months.
+• While potted chrysanthemum plants can tolerate direct sun, they prefer cooler temperates so be wary of heat during summer months.

 • Keep soil moist, but not wet.
 Water frequently in summer.
 Keep water away from the leaves to prevent fungal infections.